tbates/umx/README.md

 # umx
-umx stands for "user" mx function, and is a library of helper functions for doing [Structural Equation Modeling](http://en.wikipedia.org/wiki/Structural_equation_modeling) in [OpenMx](http://openmx.psyc.virginia.edu).
+umx stands for "user" mx function, and is a comprehensive library of helper functions for doing [Structural Equation Modeling](http://en.wikipedia.org/wiki/Structural_equation_modeling) in [OpenMx](http://openmx.psyc.virginia.edu).

 You can install the most recent version from github as follows